jordicenzano/brighcove-live-ssai-ccu/README.md

 # brighcove-live-ssai-ccu
 This project is just a POC (proof of concept) to show a possible way to calculate the **real time** CCU (concurrent viewers) of any web resource, but it is focused to video streams.
+You can get the results via API (see [get CCU data using UI](##Using the UI)) or via UI (see [get CCU data using API](##Using the API)).
 This code works out of the box for any Brightcove live stream with SSAI (Server Side Ad Insertion) active.
-The code can also receive analytics client side (from the player) and offer a data comparison (server side vs client side)
+The code can also receive analytics client side (from the player) and offer a data comparison (server side vs client side).
 If you want to use also client side data you should implement a player side plug-in and send a beacon (HTTP[s] GET) to the following address every 1min (or less) during playback, recommended to send it every 30s.
 For [video-js](https://videojs.com/) is enough implementing a simple plug-in to do that.
 ```
 http://GCP_PROJECT_NAME.appspot.com/GUID/JOBID/SESSIONID/ACCOUNTID/EPOCH_S/csheartbeat